Tochinishiki Kiyotaka: Top division career and yokozuna career

 When Tochinishiki was promoted to yokozuna, he expected that his stablemaster Tochigiyama would commend him.
 However, his stablemaster told him, "From this day on, you should spend every day of your yokozuna life by thinking about the day you retire."
+He proceeded to mark his first bout as yokozuna by giving away a kinboshi to Ōnobori.

 At first, he struggled somewhat against heavier wrestlers, but he raised his weight to around 130 kg and became a wrestler able to use more orthodox methods.
 Between March 1959 and March 1960, he won 95 bouts and lost only 10.

 Tochinishiki had a great rivalry with yokozuna Wakanohana Kanji I, who reached the top rank in January 1958.
 They were of a similar build, and each won ten top division tournament championships in their careers, with Tochinishiki coming out slightly ahead in their personal meetings with 19 wins out of 35 bouts.
 In July 1959 he defeated Wakanohana on the final day and won the championship with a perfect 15–0 score despite the fact that his father had been fatally hit by a truck the previous day.

 In October 1959 his stablemaster died suddenly and Tochinishiki became head coach of Kasugano stable whilst still an active wrestler (a practice no longer permitted).
 After losing to Wakanohana in a championship-deciding match on the final day of the March 1960 tournament, he decided to retire from active competition two days into the following tournament.